alphamikle/el/README.md

     ## We are very happy to see you and would like you to enjoy reading our books.

 # Gender-specific strings
+# To create a gender string, you need to define at least [other] field
 author:
   male: ${name} - he is the author of that book!
   female: ${name} - she is the author of that book!